PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Related Work

 More recently, SSL literature has seen a growing number of work towards SSL algorithms capable of running the pre-training task on multiple different data modalities.
-The authors of \citet{cpc} developed an SSL approach that predicts future embeddings based on previous context using contrastive learning.
+The authors of van den Oord et al. \cite{cpc} developed an SSL approach that predicts future embeddings based on previous context using contrastive learning.
 They showed that their method was able to learn useful feature representations for audio, image, text, and reinforcement learning in 3D environments.
-The SSL method by \citet{vatt} also uses contrastive learning, but their method simultaneously takes audio, video, and text data as input and creates multimodal feature representations.
-These features were shown to work well with multiple different downstream tasks, i.e. video action recognition, audio event classification, image classification, and text-to-video retrieval. \citet{beit_v3} proposed an SSL method that performs prediction of masked tokens in a unified manner on images, texts, and image-text pairs.
-Their experiments showed that their method achieves state-of-the-art performance on various vision and vision-language tasks. \citet{data2vec_paper} proposed data2vec, an SSL method for audio, image, and text data.
+The SSL method by Akbari et al. \cite{vatt} also uses contrastive learning, but their method simultaneously takes audio, video, and text data as input and creates multimodal feature representations.
+These features were shown to work well with multiple different downstream tasks, i.e. video action recognition, audio event classification, image classification, and text-to-video retrieval.
+Baevski et al. \cite{data2vec_paper} proposed data2vec, an SSL method for audio, image, and text data.
 In their approach, the model tries to predict masked latent features of an older version of itself that are both normalized and averaged over multiple Transformer layers.
 Their results in downstream tasks demonstrate the effectiveness of the method in all three data modalities.
+Yue et al. \cite{ts2vec} presented a universal framework, TS2Vec, for learning time-series representations at different semantic levels using hierarchical contrastive learning over augmented context views.
+Their approach enables robust contextual representations for each timestamp and allows for simple aggregation to obtain representations of arbitrary sub-sequences.
+They demonstrated that their method obtained state-of-the-art performance in time-series classification, forecasting, and anomaly detection tasks on multiple datasets, most of which were small in terms of the number of training samples.
+Notably, TS2Vec achieved these results by adding very simple classifiers after the pre-trained model, which has fixed constraints on the model architecture to model the hierarchical representations.
+Wang et al. \cite{beit_v3} proposed an SSL method that performs prediction of masked tokens in a unified manner on images, texts, and image-text pairs.
+Their experiments showed that their method achieves state-of-the-art performance on various vision and vision-language tasks.